 Each type of permission has been created to suit the type of activity being conducted.
 Their design varies with the level of risk to the environment from the activity, and the level of control that EPA believes needs to be put in place.
 They also help set performance standards – what we expect people should do in order to meet the conditions of the permission they have been given.
 Our new approach will be risk-based and flexible, making it easier for businesses to meet their environmental obligations.

 Licences are designed for complex activities that have significant risk of harm to the environment and human health.
 They are intended for complex activities that need the highest level of regulatory control.
 This will help manage significant risks to human health and the environment.
 They will be subject to review approximately every five years.

 Permits are designed for medium to high-risk activities with low complexity.
 We will assess them with a simple and consistent process.

-- Registrations will be easy to obtain and suited to low to medium-risk activities.
+Registrations will be simple to obtain, and suited to low to medium-risk activities.

 The Permissions Scheme Policy (publication 1799) describes how EPA’s three types of permissions work.
 It covers the factors we will consider, to assess permissions.
 It also covers how this new system will work with other parts of EPA’s new regulatory framework.